 One unit of Clinical Pastoral Education (CPE), which is required by many church traditions for ordination, can fulfill the requirement for two units of Field Education.
 No stipends are paid to students taking CPE.
 However the seminary will pay a local supervision fee for the first unit of CPE.
 If a student chooses to take a unit of CPE outside of Louisville, the seminary will pay the unit/tuition fee of that unit up to the amount of the current local supervision fee for the first unit of CPE.
 The seminary will not pay application or interview fees for CPE taken outside of Louisville.
 (See "Policy on Clinical Pastoral Education

-Louisville Seminary encourages incoming students to postpone field education in a congregational setting until their second and third years, in order to concentrate on academic work in the first year.
+While not required, some first year students might want to consider an Agency Placement, in order to explore an area of ministry.
+Most students will postpone field education until their second and third years, to concentrate on academic work the first year.
 Congregational placements are reserved for second and third year students who have completed basic biblical and theological courses.
-First-year students are encouraged to interview for agency placement positions if they desire to actively participate in some form of ministry during their first year of seminary.